larvuz2/3D-controller/README.md

 ## 🧠 How It Works

-1. The application initializes the Three.js scene with a realistic water surface and sky
+1. The application initializes the Three.js scene with a Ghibli-style water shader and sky
 2. Islands with trees and vegetation are created and positioned above the water
 3. A character is created with both a visual representation (Three.js) and a physics body (Rapier)
 4. Buoyancy forces are applied to objects below the water level to simulate floating
 5. Input from the keyboard and mouse is captured and processed
 6. The character's position and rotation are updated based on the physics simulation
 7. The camera follows the character's movement
+8. The scene is rendered with a two-pass approach:
+   - First pass: Depth information is captured for the water shader
-8. The scene is rendered at each animation frame, with the water's surface animated
+   - Second pass: The scene is rendered with the water shader using the depth information

+## 🎨 Water Shader Details

+The water shader implementation is inspired by Studio Ghibli's art style and includes:

+- **Toon Shading**: Creates distinct bands of color for a stylized look
+- **Dynamic Foam**: Foam appears around objects and shores based on depth differences
+- **Wave Animation**: Procedural wave animation for natural water movement
+- **Distortion Effects**: Uses a displacement map for realistic water distortion

 ## 🤝 Contributing